amuthaluri/My-top10-movies-website/README.md

 This project is my solution to the challenge given on day 64 of the Udemy-course "100 Days of Code: The Complete Python Pro Bootcamp for 2023" (https://www.udemy.com/course/100-days-of-code/).

-All CSS, and all HTML code (except code that connect to other files - like Jinja2-templates) were given in the project starting files.

 Actual goal:

 To use SQLAlchemy, Flask-WTF (FlaskForm), Flask-Bootstrap and API calls in one Flask-app.